forestgrape/coronavirus/index.md

 ### Introduction
 Many epidemiological observations for the Covid-19 spread - especially latitude preferences - are well explained by the gradient of warm and humid to cold and dry indoor air.
 Because cold and dry air increases both the [airborne transmission](#model) and decreases the [mucus clearance](#decreased-mucus-clearance).
 Air pollution (-> [decreased mucus clearance](#decreased-mucus-clearance)) and increased public transport (-> increased spread) could contribute to the preference for cities of Sars-CoV-2.
 However some regional patterns fall through these reasons:
 * in Switzerland not only the highest prevalence but also the highest death rates are observed in Geneva (GE) and Ticino (TI), areas which have few cattle farming.
 On the other hand areas, where cattle farming is widespread across the entire area, seem to have increased resistance: only a couple of deaths and few cases are recorded in the cantons LU, AI, AR, OW, UW, AG, TG.
 * Spain: In communities where cattle farming is common (Galicia, Basque Country and La Rioja)[to be confirmed], the death rate is lower and the recovery rate higher than in Central Spain.
 * Across the world no Covid-19 hotspot has been observed in regions with a lot of cattle farming.
-Teheran, Madrid, Mailand and New York are all well away from cattle farming regions.
+Teheran, Wuhan, Madrid, Mailand and New York are not known as cattle farming regions.

 A possible explanation is that in cattle farming areas bovine coronavirus (BCoV)  are transmitted to humans such that the immune system is trained to fight Betacoronaviruses.
-Increased infections and the following build up of some form of resistance could occur regularly or just once as an infant and possibly induce lifelong increased protection.
+Transmissions and the induced build up of some form of resistance could occur regularly or just once as an infant and possibly yield lifelong increased protection.
 Such an immune protection could explain why some people notice no or only few symptoms.
+Notworthy seniors sometimes remain mostly asymptomatic or experience severe symptoms.

 The hypothesis above is possible in theory by the following observations (described in more detail in [biological basis](#biological-basis)):
 * coronavirus infections in humans can elicit immune protection (more precisely a serum conversion) to other coronaviruses, has been observed by Van der Hoek et al. as follows:
     - OC43 -protects-> HKU1 (only unidirectional)
     - NL63 -protects-> 229E (only unidirectional)

-* A bovine coronavirus strain, namely HECV-4408,  was isolated from a child suffering pneunomia as described in [Zhang et al](#zhang94)
+* A bovine coronavirus strain, namely HECV-4408,  was isolated from a child suffering pneunomia by [Zhang et al](#zhang94).

 If a cross protection between BCoVs and Sars-CoV-2 exists and if yes how it works remains to be determined.
 Depending on the mechanism of action it could be used in many ways.